+- To ensure the ability to receive promptly into the United States all refugees approved for admission under applicable provisions of the INA; - To ensure that all refugees approved for admission to the United States are provided with reception and placement services appropriate to their personal circumstances; - To maintain national capacity for the reception and placement of refugees, in accordance with admissions ceilings determined annually by the President after consultation with the Congress; and, - To assist refugees in achieving economic self-sufficiency in coordination with other refugee services and assistance programs authorized by the INA and any mainstream services and assistance programs for which refugees are eligible.

+Core program objectives for FY 2023 include the following:

 - a.
-To ensure the ability to receive promptly into the United States all refugees approved for admission under applicable provisions of the INA; - b.
-To ensure that all refugees approved for admission to the United States are provided with reception and placement services appropriate to their personal circumstances: - c.
-To maintain national capacity for the reception and placement of refugees, in accordance with admissions ceilings determined annually by the President after consultation with the Congress; and, d.
-To assist refugees in achieving economic self-sufficiency in coordination with other refugee services and assistance programs authorized by the INA and any mainstream services and assistance programs for which refugees are eligible.

-Core program objectives for FY 2022 include the following:

-- a.
 Resettlement Agency management ensures sound and timely operations to appropriately prepare and plan for refugee arrivals to the United States. - b.
 Resettlement Agency management provides sound oversight and support to maintain a flexible, well-equipped, and knowledgeable affiliate network. - c.
 Resettlement Affiliates deliver timely and individualized services that promote refugee well-being, integration, and self-sufficiency. - d.
-Resettlement Affiliates regularly engage, inform, and consult resettlement partners in their communities. - e.
+Resettlement Affiliates regularly engage, inform, and consult resettlement partners and broader stakeholders in their communities. - e.
 Resettlement Affiliates ensure refugees are connected to appropriate services and oriented to their new communities. - f.
-Resettlement Affiliates involve local communities to increase assistance and other integration support to refugees.
+Resettlement Affiliates involve local communities to provide services and increase assistance and other integration support to refugees.

-The Bureau partners with and provides partial financial support to non-governmental organizations (NGOs) to carry out the R&P Program.
-Participating organizations are expected to combine the Bureau's financial assistance with existing and projected private resources for the provision of R&P services for refugees admitted to the United States during the period October 1, 2021 through September 30, 2022.
+The Bureau partners with and provides partial financial support to nongovernmental organizations (NGOs) to carry out the R&P Program.
+Participating organizations are expected to combine the Bureau's financial assistance with existing and projected private resources for the provision of R&P services for refugees admitted to the United States during the period October 1, 2022 through September 30, 2023.
 The R&P service period is defined as an initial 30-day period that can be extended up to 90 days after arrival should more than 30 days be required to complete delivery of R&P services.

-2. Funding Procedures
+Funding Procedures

-The FY 2022 ceiling for refugee admissions will be established by the President following consultations with Congress towards the end of FY 2021.
-In order to serve the Administration's goal to admit up to 125,000 refugees in FY 2022, while taking into account the current state of USRAP capacity and ongoing operational constraints related to COVID-19, PRM intends to award initial funding and placement plans at an operational level of 65,000 refugee arrivals.
-If the Presidential Determination sets a target beyond this initial operational level, successful applicants will also be assigned an unallocated placement reserve of additional placements (i.e., additional placement numbers not yet assigned to any affiliate nor included in the affiliate administrative funding budget) sufficient to bring the national total up to that level.
+The final FY 2023 ceiling for refugee admissions will be established by the President following consultations with Congress towards the end of FY 2022.
+In order to serve the Administration's stated goal to admit up to 125,000 refugees in FY 2023, PRM intends to award initial funding and placement plans at an operational level of 65,000 refugee arrivals.
 Arrival trends will be reviewed mid-year to adjust placement plans and budgets upwards, as needed.
 In addition, applicants should include 10,000 Special Immigrant Visa (SIV) recipients in their planning.

-Under expected FY 2022 funding procedures, each agency with which the Bureau enters into a Cooperative Agreement (CA) will be provided \$1,225 per capita grant for direct assistance to each refugee it sponsors who arrives in the United States during the period of the CA and is verified to have been placed and assisted by the agency.
+Under expected FY 2023 funding procedures, each agency with which the Bureau enters into a Cooperative Agreement (CA) will be provided a \$1,225 per capita grant for direct assistance to each refugee it sponsors who arrives in the United States during the period of the CA and is verified to have been placed and assisted by the agency.
 This funding is to be used to cover payments made by the affiliate to or on behalf of individual refugees for cash disbursement and/or purchases for the purpose of meeting material needs according to the requirements of the program.
-This funding is intended to supplement private resources available to the applicant and may be used at the local affiliates at which refugees are resettled and only for the direct benefit of refugees in accordance with program requirements as described in the CA.